neuralmagic/sparseml/docs/integrations/ultralytics.md

 When a recipe is passed in to `--sparseml-recipe`, a `ScheduledModifierManager` and `ScheduledOptimizer` will be created to modify the normal training flow for sparsification.
 For best results with SparseML the following arguments may also have to be set.
-In generall, all should be set when running with SparseML (with the exception of `--disable-amp` if not using quantization).
+In general, all should be set when running with SparseML (with the exception of `--disable-amp` if not using quantization).

 * `--export-onnx` - Exports the final model to ONNX after training completes.
 Required